Eric Dompierre has Down syndrome and plays high school football and basketball

-- A Michigan high school rule prevents Eric from playing his senior year due to his age
+A Michigan school rule would prevent him from playing his senior year because of his age

-Eric Dompierre has Down syndrome, but he's been welcome to play sports with other kids in Ishpeming Michigan since he was in elementary school.
+Dompierre has played sports with other children in Ishpeming, Michigan, since he was in elementary school.

-"We didn't know how far he'd go, how many coaches would keep him on the team," says Dean Dompierre, Eric's father.
+“We didn’t know how far he’d go, how many coaches would keep him on the team,” said Dean Dompierre, Eric’s father.

-When he got to high school, Eric was invited to keep playing.
-Now he's on both the Ishpeming High School football and basketball teams.
-He attends every practice and works out with the other players and if it's appropriate he plays a few minutes at the end of the game.
+When he got to high school, Dompierre was invited to keep playing.
+Now a junior, he is on the Ishpeming High School football and basketball teams.
+He attends every practice and works out with the other players and sometimes plays a few minutes at the end of the game.

-During this season's basketball playoffs Eric brought the house down.
-The team after maintaining a nice lead put Eric in the game and he hit a three-point shot against rival Negaunee High School.
+During this season’s basketball playoffs, Dompierre brought the house down.
+After maintaining a nice lead, the team put Dompierre in the game and he hit a three-point shot against rival Negaunee High School.

-"I was on the left side behind the three-point line and they passed me the ball," Dompierre says smiling as he recounts the game.
-"I heard the fans, including my mom crying."
+“I was on the left side behind the three-point line and they passed me the ball,” Dompierre said, smiling as he recounted the game.
+“I heard the fans, including my mom crying.”

-The same thing happened when Eric kicked his first extra point for the football team towards the end of the game two years ago.
+The same thing happened when Dompierre kicked his first extra point for the football team toward the end of a game two years ago.

 “I was amazed that he even had the opportunity to kick, and then when he did it, I thought woo-hoo!
 And then watching the kids react, they carried him off the field; it was just one of the best moments,” recalls Eric’s mother, Jill Dompierre.

-For the past two years Eric's parents, with the support of the Ishpeming High School District have tried to get the rule changed so Eric can play during his senior year.
+For the past two years, the Dompierres, with the support of the Ishpeming School District, have tried to get the rule changed so Dompierre can play during his senior year.

-"The rule is 100 years old.
-We've come a long way in those 100 years in this country in the way that we involve and included people with disabilities.
-And I think its time that the rule catches up with that," says Dean Dompierre.
+“The rule is 100 years old.
+We’ve come a long way in those 100 years in this country in the way that we involve and include people with disabilities.
+And I think it’s time that the rule catches up with that,” said Dean Dompierre.